zakcali/WosAdvSearch/README.md

 # Logic
 There are 3 vertical tabs.

-1- First vertical tab finds publications from various indexes, and creates queries for Web of Science Advanced Search Tab.
+1- First vertical tab finds publications from various indexes, and also creates queries for Web of Science Advanced Search Tab.

-departments and associated queries are read from the file named: department-list.csv, by using php script as follows json_encode(file_get_contents('department-list.csv'));
+departments and associated queries are red from the file named: department-list.csv, by using php script as follows json_encode(file_get_contents('department-list.csv'));

 and parsed with papaparse.min.js library, source: https://www.papaparse.com

-then a menu is created with html select tag
+then a clickable menu, containing departments and associated queries is created with html select tag

 When user selects a department from list, associated query text is copied to a textarea, named wosQuery, id is searchText

 Now user has two options:

-a) By clicking the button, below the textarea, http://apps.webofknowledge.com/WOS_AdvancedSearch_input.do?&product=WOS&search_mode=AdvancedSearch page is opene in a new tab, and clipboard contains the query text.
-User must paste querytext to search area, and click Search button in Web of Science site
+a) By clicking the button, below the textarea, http://apps.webofknowledge.com/WOS_AdvancedSearch_input.do?&product=WOS&search_mode=AdvancedSearch page is opened in a new tab, and clipboard contains the query text.
+User must paste query text to search area, and click Search button in Web of Science site himself

-b) By clicking the button, above the textarea, wos-retrieve.php function is called, and queries on the server side by using WokSearchLite, and creates an output containing publications, and links to publications and citations
+b) By clicking the button, above the textarea, wos-retrieve.php function is called.
+This php script queries on the server side by using WokSearchLite api, and creates an output containing publications, and links to publications and citations.